9/11 Aftermath, Department of Defense Photo. Public Domain

 by Barbara Nevins Taylor

-Updated 9/10/2023
+Updated 9/11/2024

 9/11 lives deep inside me in a way that I never imagined.
-Twenty years ago all I thought about was getting to the scene, to the story.
+Twenty-three years ago all I thought about was getting to the scene, to the story.
 I first felt something was wrong when a plane flew so low overhead that my house in Greenwich Village shook.
 WNYC suddenly went silent on my radio.
 Within seconds, my husband came running up the stairs and yelled, “People are on the street crying.
 A plane flew into the World Trade Center and it’s on fire.”
 That low flying airplane had used Sixth Avenue like a runway to slam into the North Tower.

 We didn’t hesitate to head toward the disaster.
 I am a reporter and that’s what I have always done.
 My husband Nick, a writer, pitches in to help when he can and this time he carried my backpack.
 I wanted to get there fast and as close as I could, I didn’t think about the obvious dangers, or the hidden danger in the air that day.
-Few who rushed to the scene to help, to report, to find loved ones did.
+Few who rushed to the scene to help, to report, to find loved ones, did.
 We could see the stuff in the air.

 9/11 photo of Twin Towers burning.
 Library of Congress Photo

-Three years ago I learned that I had two small cancerous tumors in my right lung.
-I also had a lot of what radiologists call ground class in my left lung.
+Six years ago I learned that I had two small cancerous tumors in my right lung.
+I also had a lot of what radiologists call ground glass in my left lung.
 Biopsies revealed I suffered from adenocarcinoma, or non-smokers cancer.
 Doctors said the cancer was caused my exposure to the air on 9/11 and the days and months that I covered stories close to Ground Zero.
 A pulmonologist, the late Mark Rosen, referred me to thoracic surgeon Andrew Kaufman at Mount Sinai Medical Center.
 He removed the tumors and continues to monitor my lungs.
 That means every three to six months, I travel nervously to Mount Sinai to have a CAT scan.
 Then I sit and wait more anxious than ever to see if there is a new growth in my lungs.
 9/11 taught me that you never know.

 In 2019, the cancer diagnosis threw me back into the world of first responders and others who found themselves struggling with the long-tail effects of the terrorist attack.
 9/11, the day, the memories, the people who died, what it meant to New York and our country were all indelible.
 But I didn’t live in the world of the first responders still struggling to get recognition from Congress.